There's Something on Your Mind: Background

-Though McNeely is listed as the song's writer, he has freely admitted that he purchased the song from the Rivingtons' vocalist John "Sonny" Harris, who in turn had lifted much of it from a gospel song, "Something on My Mind" by the Highway QCs.
+Though McNeely is listed as the song's writer, he has freely admitted that he purchased it from the Rivingtons' vocalist John "Sonny" Harris, who in turn had lifted much of it from a gospel song, "Something on My Mind" by the Highway QCs.
 The lead vocalist on this original recording was Little Sonny Warner.

 The song was recorded along his band in a small Seattle recording studio, and leased more than a year later to Los Angeles disc jockey Hunter Hancock's Swingin' Records label.

 Chart performance

-This first recording reached number 42 on Billboard's pop chart and number 5 on the R&B chart in early 1959.
+This first recording reached No. 42 on the Billboard Hot 100 and No. 5 on the R&B chart in early 1959.

 Cover version

-In 1960, Bobby Marchan recorded his version.
-The single was Marchan's most successful release on both the R&B and pop singles chart, where it peaked at number one on the R&B charts and number thirty-one on the Billboard Hot 100.
+In 1960, Bobby Marchan recorded the song as a single and it was Marchan's most successful release on both the R&B and pop singles chart, where it peaked at No. 1 on the R&B chart and No. 31 on the Billboard Hot 100.